PretendoNetwork/HokakuCafe/README.md

 # HokakuCafe
-Applies IOSU patches to write all `PRUDP` network frames to a `.pcap` file.
+Applies IOSU patches to write network frames to a `.pcap` file.
 Also dumps NEX account tokens, which are needed for packet decryption.
 All files will be in the `HokakuCafe` folder on the root of your SD Card.

 The filename for the token will contain the Principal and Game ID: `nexServiceToken-<pid>-<gameid>.bin`.